-The Rev. Dr. Thomas "Tom" Farmer Jr. of St. Paul's United Methodist Church of Largo retired several years ago from that church, although he appears to continue serving the people by preaching the Gospel at a United Methodist Church in North Florida.
-He is among the first contributors from way back.
+The Rev. Dr. Thomas "Tom" Farmer Jr. who retired from St. Paul's United Methodist Church of Largo several years ago is among the first contributors from 2011.
 There are several other individuals who contributed over the past seven years.
-There are a lot of daily devotionals pulled from Strength for Service to God and Country (Whitmore & Stone © 1942; Renewed 1969 by Norman E. Nygaard; Second revised edition © 2002 Abingdon-Cokesbury Press, Providence House Publishers).
+Many daily devotionals have been pulled from Strength for Service to God and Country (Whitmore & Stone © 1942; Renewed 1969 by Norman E. Nygaard; Second revised edition © 2002 Abingdon-Cokesbury Press, Providence House Publishers).
 I note my appreciation for the use of those devotionals from that now-defunct publishing company.
 I welcome contributions of daily devotionals.
-Daily devotional authors are asked to please send only their own original works to firstname.lastname@example.org.
+Daily devotional authors are asked to please send only their original works to firstname.lastname@example.org.

 Strength for Service to God and Country